What is depreciation? Methods, examples and NZ tax

 What are fixed assets?

-Common fixed assets:
+Common fixed assets include:

-• Leased items: Some lease agreements qualify for depreciation treatment
+- leased items where some lease agreements qualify for depreciation treatment

-• Land: Doesn't lose value over time
+- Land: doesn't lose value over time.

 Choosing a depreciation schedule

-• Adjust when needed: Write down to zero if assets are lost, stolen, or damaged
+- Adjust when needed: write down to zero if assets are lost, stolen, or damaged.

 Methods of calculating depreciation